-Figure 7: Simplified Hardware Model Block Diagram
+Figure 7: SSD Simplified Hardware Model Block Diagram

 The SSD is composed of the following functional elements, as follows:

 Section 1: An antenna used to detect RF energy.
 This is fed to Section 2 over a hardware interface (cable)

 Section 2: A sensing unit consisting of an RF switch (optional), filter, Low Noise Amplifier (with the option of being able to accept a calibration signal).
 This sends the conditioned signal to Section 3 over an analogue hardware interface (interconnect).